raiguard/fmm/README.md

 ## Installation

-AUR packages for compiling from source and for downloading the latest binary will be available soon.
+Distribution packages will be available once the project is usable.

 ## Building